hiydavid/gpt-projects/prompting-principles.md

 ## Principle 1: Write clear and specific instructions

-### Tactic 1.
-Use delimiters such as triple quotes, triple bactick, triple dashes, angle brackets, or XML tags.
+* Tactic 1.
+Use delimiters.
 ```
 Example:
-Summarize the below paragraph delimited by three dashes.
+Summarize the below paragraph delimited by the triple quotes.

----
+"""
 {text}
+"""
 ```

-### Tactic 2.
+* Tactic 2.
 Ask for structued output.
 ```
 Example:
 Generate a list of three made-up book titles along with